Ziadashraf301/Black-Friday/Black-friday-Regression-models-and-outliers-analysis-.md

     (-0.1058790 to -0.1006373) suggests that we can be fairly confident that the true correlation falls within this interval.

-    **So after these analysis we can select only `Product_Category_1,Product_Category_2,Product_Category_3,Product_ID`
+    **So after these analyses we can select only `Product_Category_1,Product_Category_2,Product_Category_3,Product_ID`
     to predict the purchase value.**